schibsted/spid-tech-docs/resources/articles/getting-started-with-paylinks.md

 - Your base URL

-How you choose to configure your application is up to you, but these variables should not be hard coded.
+How you choose to configure your application is up to you, but these variables should not be hard-coded.

 ## The user chooses products on your website

-Here are some things to keep in mind when implementing this on your site:
+Here are some things to keep in mind when implementing paylinks on your site:

 - Before you create the Paylink, you need to know what items the user wants to purchase, as well as the price, VAT and quantities of each.